Basic Land Surveying: 5 Key Facts You Need to Know for Success

 - GPS Surveying: Uses signals from satellites to pinpoint locations with a high degree of accuracy.

-- Topographic Surveying: Maps the contours and elevations of land, providing detailed data on the terrain’s shape and features.
+- Topographic Surveying: Maps contours and elevations of land, providing detailed data on terrain.

 3. Surveying Tools

-Modern surveying tools play a critical role in capturing precise land measurements.
-These include:
+Modern surveying tools play a critical role in accurate measurements:

 Land Survey Basics